KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 -   From disapproved application (N), there is not much different between “Applicant” and “Both”.

--   From approved application (Y), more applications with dual-income, “Both” got approved.
+-   From approved application (Y), “Both” has more application got approved (39% more).

 It is a good sign that feature engineering does help in extracting hidden trend in the data.
-It would be tested statistically in later section using machine learning technique.

 ``` r
 # set up data frame